haukened/rr-dns/internal/dns/domain/domain.md

 - `Name`: Domain name this record applies to
 - `Type`: RRType
 - `Class`: RRClass
-- `TTL`: Time-to-live (seconds)
+- `ExpiresAt`: Timestamp when this record becomes invalid
 - `Data`: RDATA (binary content, format depends on type)

 **Constraints:**
-- TTL must be a non-negative 32-bit value
+- `ExpiresAt` must be a valid time in the future
 - Data must conform to RRType-specific format (not enforced here)
-- TTL must be a non-negative 32-bit value
-- Data must conform to RRType-specific format (not enforced here)
 - `ResourceRecord` instances are immutable once constructed and should not be mutated

+**Notes**
+- Typical RR's have TTL in seconds for expiry.
+This is only valuable in the context of the request timestamp.
+Upon arrival TTL is parsed to ExpiresAt to preserve the proper expiry time.

 **Example:**